-Record stores for many are sacred homes away from home, sparking connection with other collectors, and building community through regular music fellowship.
-Sadly many of London’s iconic Record Stores of the 80’s, 90’s and 00’s such as South London gem’s Red Records (Brixton), Rhythm Division (Roman Road) Uptown Records (D’Arblay Street) Lee’s Sound City (New Cross), have closed down due to gentrification, or economic crisis.
+Diggin’ In London – Record stores for many are sacred homes away from home, sparking connections with other collectors, and building community through regular music fellowship.
+Sadly many of London’s iconic Record Stores of the ’80s, ’90s and 00’s such as South London gem’s Red Records (Brixton), Rhythm Division (Roman Road) Uptown Records (D’Arblay Street) Lee’s Sound City (New Cross), have closed down due to gentrification, or economic crisis.

-The pandemic has forced many surviving stores to either close all together or sell online which has proven to be a winning formula that Discogs tapped into very early in the digital era of sound exchange.
-Nowadays UK connoisseurs and tourists enjoy spending their days at legacy stores such as: ‘Pure Vinyl Records’ (Ferndale Road, Brixton) stocking a wide variety of styles from vintage cuts to modern treasures by the talented; Pure Lab Beats, or Moses Boyd.
+The pandemic has forced many surviving stores to either close altogether or sell online.
+It has proven to be a winning formula that Discogs tapped into very early in the digital era of sound exchange.
+Nowadays UK connoisseurs and tourists enjoy spending their days at legacy stores.
+Such as: ‘Pure Vinyl Records’ (Ferndale Road, Brixton) stocking a wide variety of styles from vintage cuts to modern treasures by the talented; Pure Lab Beats, or Moses Boyd.

-Pure Vinyl is a pillar of the Brixton community attracting artists like Reggae legend Dawn Penn to visit from Jamaica, DJs can always trust this store to provide accessories, second hand gems and imported heat from the world of Soca, Nu Funk, to those all important unmissable Jazz re-press records.
-This store has a strong family presence, which is evident when they pay homage to the legendary Brixton hero, TY with annual celebration performances since his transition.
+Pure Vinyl is a pillar of the Brixton community attracting artists like Reggae legend Dawn Penn to visit from Jamaica.
+DJs can always trust this store to provide accessories, second-hand gems and imported heat from the world of Soca, Nu Funk, to those all-important unmissable Jazz re-press records.
+This store has a strong family presence.
+It is evident when they pay homage to the legendary Brixton hero, TY with annual celebration performances since his transition.

-After people max out their credit cards, and pack newly purchased vinyl into bags or boxes (depending on how crazy their spending game is) If you fancy more digging, then jump on the London Underground to Soho, where ‘Phonica Records’ owned by Simon Rigg is one of London’s most popular Record shops specialising in Dance and Electronic music.
+After people max out their credit cards and pack newly purchased vinyl into bags or boxes (depending on how crazy their spending game is).
+If you fancy more digging, then jump on the London Underground to Soho, where ‘Phonica Records’ owned by Simon Rigg is one of London’s most popular Record shops.
+Specializing in Dance and Electronic music.

 Wax fans also take great pleasure in checking out Phonica’s collection of rare Soul, Hip Hop, House, Techno, Funk, and Broken Beat to name only a few.
 House heads get carried away with the vast array of cuts from Strictly Rhythm records, Moodyman, Omar S, to Masters at Work, they literally stock it all.

-Phonica is known to go beyond being another record shop, its a well respected Record Label with various sub-label imprints, club nights plus it hosts regular in-store events showcasing international DJs that flock to 51 Poland Street, Soho to spin music for devout vinyl lovers and fans.
+Phonica is known to go beyond being another record shop.
+It’s a well-respected Record Label with various sub-label imprints, and club nights plus it hosts regular in-store events showcasing international DJs that flock to 51 Poland Street, Soho to spin music for devout vinyl lovers and fans.
 House heavyweights like Louie Vega, Karizma, Kerri Chandler have spun records in store as spectators walk by, or are pulled in by these pied piper’s infectious selections and DJ skills.

-Its impossible to mention so many record stores and not salute ‘Maestro Records’ in South London’s Peckham, which despite so much gentrification within this particular area, much of the African-Caribbean traders are embedded in the new community of chic new hipster bars and restaurants.
-Owner Michael Fountaine has preserved this Black music shop which used to be Reed’s Records between 1950-1990s so Maestro stands on sacred ground while selling a variety of both new and used LPs, 45s, CDs, plus concert tickets, books, hair oils and more to meet the demand of the all new Peckhamites.
+It’s impossible to mention so many record stores and not salute ‘Maestro Records’ in South London’s Peckham, which despite so much gentrification within this particular area.
+Much of the African-Caribbean traders are embedded in the new community of chic new hipster bars and restaurants.
+Owner Michael Fountaine has preserved this Black music shop which used to be Reed’s Records between 1950-1990s.
+So Maestro stands on the sacred ground while selling a variety of both new and used LPs, 45s, CDs.
+Plus concert tickets, books, hair oils and more to meet the demand of the all-new Peckhamites.

-When in London be sure to visit stores such as Yo-Yo Records (Bethnal Green), Sounds That Swing (Camden Town), Stranger Than Paradise Records (Mare Street Market, Hackney), Atlantis Records (Lower Clapton), and of course don’t forget West London’s; ‘Honest Jon’s’ (Ladbroke Grove) which is still standing since 1974 championing underground sounds from Congolese Rumba, Southern Soul, Gospel, Funk, Reggae amidst its eclectic mix that has forged loyal custom over the decades along with visits from the likes of Courtney Pine, to Neneh Cherry echoing why this store is a national treasure in the west part of town proving that Vinyl is still very much alive and kicking in London town, as are music lovers and crate diggers, so lets keep keep digging and preserving the culture of collecting sound art with all our hearts.
+When in London be sure to visit stores such as Yo-Yo Records (Bethnal Green), Sounds That Swing (Camden Town), Stranger Than Paradise Records (Mare Street Market, Hackney), Atlantis Records (Lower Clapton).
+And of course don’t forget West London’s; ‘Honest Jon’s’ (Ladbroke Grove) which is still standing since 1974 championing underground sounds from Congolese Rumba, Southern Soul, Gospel, Funk, Reggae.
+Amidst its eclectic mix that has forged loyal custom over the decades along with visits from the likes of Courtney Pine, to Neneh Cherry echoing why this store is a national treasure in the west part of town proving that Vinyl is still very much alive and kicking in London town, as are music lovers and crate diggers.
+So let’s keep digging and preserving the culture of collecting sound art with all our hearts.